Terms and Conditions

 We ask that you provide your instructions and any documentation required to progress the matter as soon as possible.

-Any dispute or legal issue arising from our terms of business will be determined by the law of England and Wales, and considered exclusively by the English and Welsh Courts.
+Any dispute or legal issue arising from our terms of business will be determined by the law of England and Wales and considered exclusively by the English and Welsh Courts.

 3. JOINT INSTRUCTIONS